MalTok/Mortalis-App/README.md

   <li>not activated by user (necrologies, candles and condolences)</li>
 </ul>

-- <b>simple API for potential local services (ability to get data such as total necrologies number in database, list of necrologies with particular name or place of funeral, single necrology by known Id numer, etc., in JSON format)</b>
+- <b>simple API for potential local services (ability to get data such as total necrologies number in database, list of necrologies with particular name or place of funeral, single necrology by known Id number, etc.; output in JSON format)</b>

-- <b>added instruction, FAQ, website regulations</b>
+- <b>included instruction, FAQ, website regulations</b>

 ## Screenshots